xinxinc476/SAVERX-CVAE/README.md

-# SAVERX-CVAE model: a deep learning model that helps to denoise single-cell RNA sequence data
+# SAVERX-CVAE model: a deep learning model that helps to denoise single-cell RNA sequencing data